Type to search lessons across every grade and subject.

 12÷312 \div 3 has two readings.
 The sharing reading: split 12 into 3 equal parts, each part is 4.
 The measurement reading: how many 3s fit into 12?
 Four.

-For fractions, the measurement reading is the one that lights up the picture.
-2÷142 \div \tfrac{1}{4} asks "how many quarters fit into 2?" — and the answer is 8.
+For fractions, the measurement reading is what to use.
+2÷142 \div \tfrac{1}{4} asks "how many quarters fit into 2?"
+The answer is 8.

 The rule is short: divide by a fraction = multiply by its reciprocal.